-Switch to the Floorplanner perspective and turn off visibility for placement region region_0.
-In the Floorplanner view, compared to the figure above (see page 464), 48% of the instances are now drawn with a dark-yellow fill color, which indicates their locations are locked.
+Switch to the Floorplanner perspective 📰 .
+In the Floorplanner view, compared to figure above (see page 365), less instances are now drawn with a dark-yellow fill color, which indicate their locations are locked, as about 3% of the cells changed.

-If not, select Window → Preferences → Floorplanner View Colors and ensure that the Instances → Show Locked Color on Instances with Locked Placement box is checked, and that the Locked Instances View Color is set to any desired color to represent locked instances and note that color changes during incremental iterations (click Restore Defaults if necessary).
+/ If not, select Window \rightarrow Preferences \rightarrow Floorplanner View Colors and ensure that the Instances \rightarrow Show

+Locked Color on Instances with Locked Placement box is checked, and that the Locked Instances View Color is set to any desired color to represent locked instances and note that color changes during incremental iterations (click Restore Defaults if necessary).
 This background color is similar to the light-yellow background color used to call out instances with fixed placement.
 The Locked Instances View Color calls out instances that are locked in place because they are in a partition that was not recompiled.
 Only instances with the light-grey background color required replacement.

-Figure 76: ACE Floorplanner Perspective After the rtl_V1 Incremental Compile Iteration

-To get a feel for the amount of re-routing that was required, turn on the visibility of viewing selected flylines by checking the Selected Instance Flylines box in the Floorplanner view.
-Then in the Partitions view, select the partitions that were recompiled, and click Add Instances to Selection in the Partitions View toolbar.
+Figure 71: ACE Floorplanner Perspective After the rtl_V1 Incremental Compile Iteration that were recompiled, and click Add Instances to Selection in the Partitions View toolbar.
 Blue flylines are drawn for all rerouted nets (or rather for the first 200, since the selection set contains more than 200 objects).
-In the Selection view click the gold left-arrow and right-arrow buttons in the header of to cycle visibility between different sets of 200 selected instances at a time.
+In the Selection view click the gold left-arrow in and right-arrow is buttons in the header of to cycle visibility between different sets of 200 selected instances at a time.